 It’s not often that you can be completely cut off from the outside world, with no signal or wifi, next-to-no electricity and surrounded by nature.
+There’s wild, there’s remote and then there’s this.
 On a tour through Borneo last summer, booked with The Great Projects, I spent five days in the middle of Batang Ai rainforest.
 After teaching my class about the rainforest in the summer term, I was really excited to actually be staying in one.

 To get there, we had to travel for a couple of hours in a tiny long boat so we had to pack light.
 The views on our boat ride through Batang Ai Rainforest included luscious greenery reflecting in the water below.
 It all seemed so untouched and beautiful.
 After two hours, we jumped out and into the water and helped to push the boat to shore.

 We slept in a longhouse opposite a tiny village of around fifteen people called Jengging in the middle of Batang Ai rainforest.
 The longhouse was built by the tour group I was part of.
 They then gave this to the villagers and now pay rent to give them an income.
 My tour was the only one that visits this longhouse so it is the village’s only source of income.
 The home was overlooking the river where we would often head down for a peaceful bathe.
 The place was so cut off that we only had electricity for four hours a day.
 Just before sunset, you’d see about ten phones and cameras queuing to be charged.

 There were many wonderful parts of being in the rainforest including the never ending views, a sense of adventure and wildlife all around.
 Drinking rice wine and being surrounded by fireflies whilst sat around the campfire was particularly memorable.
 However, there were also some pretty ugly parts about living in the rainforest which you’ll read about in this post.